igrishaev/blog/_posts/2024-07-18-clojure-with-retry.md

 Practice proves that, even if you wrap something into that macro, you cannot recover from a failure anyway.
 Imagine you’re downloading a file from S3 and pass wrong credentials.
 You cannot recover no matter how many times you retry.
 Wrong creds remain wrong forever.
-Now there is missing file: again, no matter how hard you retry, it’s all in vain and you only waste resources.
+Now there is a missing file: again, no matter how hard you retry, it’s all in vain and you only waste resources.
 Should you put a file into S3, and submit wrong headers, it’s the same.
 If your network is misconfigured or some resources are blocked, or you have no permissions, it’s